caotaiming/dev/PouchContainer supporting LXCFS to achieve high-reliability container isolation.md

 -v /var/lib/lxc/lxcfs/proc/cpuinfo:/proc/cpuinfo
 ```

 To simplify usage, the pouch create and run command lines provide parameters  `--enableLxcfs`.
-If specify above parameters when creating the container, you can omit the complicated `-v` parameter.
+If specify above parameters when you are creating the container, you can omit the complicated `-v` parameters.

 After a period of using and testing, we found after lxcfs restarts, proc and cgroup will be rebuilt.
 That will cause a `connect failed` error when users access /proc in the container.

-In order to enhance the stability of LXCFS, in pull request:[https://github.com/alibaba/pouch/pull/885](https://github.com/alibaba/pouch/pull/885，refined the management method of LXCFS to systemd guarantee.
+In order to enhance the stability of LXCFS, in pull request:[https://github.com/alibaba/pouch/pull/885](https://github.com/alibaba/pouch/pull/885) ,refined the management method of LXCFS by system guarantee.
 In order to do that, use remote operation by adding ExecStartPost to lxcfs.service, traverse LXCFS container, and mount again in the container.

 ## Summary

 PouchContainer supports LXCFS implement view isolation for /proc filesystems within containers which will reduce the original tool chain as well as operation and maintenance habits in the process of enterprise storage application containerization, and speed up the process.
-PouchContainer will support strongly for the smooth transition of enterprises from traditional virtualization to container virtualization.
+PouchContainer will support enterprises strongly for the smooth transition from traditional virtualization to container virtualization.